mantidproject/mantid/Code/Mantid/docs/source/algorithms/AddSampleLogMultiple-v1.rst

 Description
 -----------

-This algorithm provides a way of adding multiple sample log enteries to a workspace at once by making multiple calls to the :ref:`algm-AddSampleLog` algorithm.
+This algorithm provides a way of adding multiple sample log entries to a workspace at once by making multiple calls to the :ref:`algm-AddSampleLog` algorithm.